tklab-tud/ID2T/README.md

 ### Inject Configuration

 Packet injection is configured using a YAML configuration file specified by `custom.payload.file=` argument.
 A default example of inject configuration file can be found in [./resources/mix_config.yml](resources/mix_config.yml).
-Copy the configuration file and update all required options accroding to your inject scenario.
+Copy the configuration file and update all required options according to your inject scenario.

 #### Configuration Options